jonhymeine/pipeline-instructions-optimizer/README.md

 4. Generate the output file that contains the optimized binary instructions;
 5. Show the performance results.

 ## Assumptions

 -   Structural hazards solved;
 -   Control hazards ignored;
 -   Branches e jumps never happen.

-## Installation and Execution
+## Execution

-After downloading/cloning this repository, you need to install its dependencies via npm by running ``npm install`` in the terminal.

-Then, select the input file to be used in the algorithm, and to execute it, simply run the command ``npm start`` in the terminal.
+To run the program, simply run the command `npm start` in the terminal.

+Then, input the pipeline's clock time, and select one file from the list of files inside folder `input`.

+After that, it will generate an output file with the NOP instructions, calculate the ideal pipeline performance, as well as the solution performance, and display them in the terminal.